Stagecoach Ski Resort

 "The information contained in the general information is pretty accurate, particularly the comment regarding

 Westinghouse Credit Corporation pulling their credit line.
-Once WCC would no longer purchase Woodmoor
+Once WCC would no longer purchase Woodmoor Corporation notes

-Corporation notes (generated by the sale of building sites), there was no money to continue the development.
+(generated by the sale of building sites), there was no money to continue the development.
+WCC lost a large class action suit

-WCC lost a large class action suit brought by Woodmoor and by purchasers of lots (I was one) but that was
+brought by Woodmoor and by purchasers of lots (I was one) but that was too late to save the development.

-As an interesting note, all of the Stagecoach ski runs were on private land which allowed the corporation to
+As an interesting note, all of the Stagecoach ski runs were on private land which allowed the corporation to set its own rules and

-set its own rules and to limit use to Stagecoach residents at some time in the future if crowding were to
+to limit use to Stagecoach residents at some time in the future if crowding were to become an issue.

 During 1972 and 1973 I was part of the Woodmoor sales staff.
-While I worked at Woodmoor's Monument
+While I worked at Woodmoor's Monument headquarters, I

-headquarters, I would be at Stagecoach every weekend to work with potential buyers.
+would be at Stagecoach every weekend to work with potential buyers.
 In the winter our lot

 "inspections" were done on snowmobiles and small snow "tractors".
-The Woodmoor reputation and the
+The Woodmoor reputation and the quality of the

-quality of the development made for a high percentage of closings.
+development made for a high percentage of closings.

-I skied when not working and Woodmoor always had some fun entertainment at the temporary "lodge" to
+I skied when not working and Woodmoor always had some fun entertainment at the temporary "lodge" to enhance the

-enhance the experience of the prospective buyers."
+experience of the prospective buyers."

 -Russ M.